konapun/HomegrownMVC/README.md

 ```

 ## Defining controllers
-A HomegrownMVC controller implements the abstract BaseController class.
+A HomegrownMVC controller extends the abstract BaseController class.
 A controller only has to define actions for routes it accepts.
 Arguments
 to the route are provided through the context
 ```php